mlabs-haskell/plutus-simple-model/README.md

 * fast
 * can estimate usage of resources with real functions used on Cardano node.
 * pure
-* good for unit testing of onchain code
+* good for unit testing of on-chain code

 ### Install